webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Reduced Bandwidth Costs

-Since media communication happens directly between peers you don't have to pay for transporting it (no third-party server charging for it).
+Since media communication happens directly between peers you don't have to pay for or host a seperate server to relay media.

 ### Lower Latency

 Communication is faster when it is direct!
-When a user has to run everything through your server it makes things slower.
+When a user has to run everything through your server it makes transmissions slower.

 ### Secure E2E Communication